Practical solutions to the relative pose of three calibrated cameras: Conclusion

 \section{Conclusion}

-In this paper, we consider the highly challenging problem of relative pose estimation of three calibrated and partially calibrated cameras from four correspondences.
-We propose a novel framework that solves these problems using existing efficient solvers by simply predicting a $5^\text{th}$/$6^\text{th}$ point correspondence(s).
-We propose several solvers based on this framework, one simply using mean coordinates of input points (M-based solvers) and one using a trained predictor (L-based solvers).
-Extensive experiments show that our solvers achieve state-of-the-art performance on real data for the configuration of four points in three views.
-At the same time, our M-based solvers are trivial to implement, especially compared to the current state-of-the-art~\cite{Hruby_cvpr2022}.
+We consider the highly challenging problem of relative pose estimation of three calibrated cameras from four correspondences.
+We propose novel approaches that solve the problem by utilizing solvers based on approximate geometry.
+The best performing solver uses a simple, yet novel strategy by using mean coordinates of three input points and points in their vicinity as an approximate $5^{th}$ correspondences.
+Extensive experiments show that our solvers achieve state-of-the-art performance on a large variety of real scenes.
+At the same time, our solvers are simple to implement, especially compared to the current state-of-the-art~\cite{Hruby_cvpr2022}.

-\PAR{Acknowledgements.} Charalambos Tzamos was supported by the Czech Science Foundation (GAČR) JUNIOR STAR Grant (No. 22-23183M) and by SGS project (No. SGS23/173/OHK3/3T/13).
-Daniel Barath was supported by the ETH postdoc fellowship.
-Torsten Sattler was supported by the EU Horizon 2020 project RICAIP (grant agreement No. 857306) and the European Regional Development Fund under project IMPACT (No. CZ.02.1.01/0.0/0.0/15\_003/0000468).
-Zuzana Kukelova was supported by the Czech Science Foundation (GAČR) JUNIOR STAR Grant (No. 22-23183M).